elastic/elasticsearch-ruby/README.md

 We follow Ruby’s own maintenance policy and officially support all currently maintained versions per [Ruby Maintenance Branches](https://www.ruby-lang.org/en/downloads/branches/).

-Elastic language clients are guaranteed to be able to communicate with Elasticsearch or Elastic solutions running on the same major version and greater or equal minor version.

 Language clients are forward compatible; meaning that clients support communicating with greater minor versions of Elasticsearch.
-Elastic language clients are not guaranteed to be backward compatible.
+Elastic language clients are also backwards compatible with lesser supported minor Elasticsearch versions.

 The gem's version numbers follow Elasticsearch's major versions.
 The `master` branch is compatible with the Elasticsearch `master` branch, which is the next major version.